spacetelescope/specviz/docs/statistics.rst

         Appends ``Eq Width`` the Generic statistics.

-You can swap between the different types of statistics by using the drop down menu at the top of the statistics side bar.
+You can swap between the different types of statistics by using the drop down menu at the top of the statistics sidebar.